microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="quick-samples"></a>
 ## Quick Samples
-A few typical usages of Azure Web App Maven plugin are listed at [Web App Samples](../samples/web-app-samples.md).
+A few typical usages of Maven Plugin for Azure Web Apps are listed at [Web App Samples](../samples/web-app-samples.md).
 You can choose one to quickly get started.

 <a name="configuration"></a>
 ## Configuration

-The Azure Web Apps plugin for Maven supports the following configuration properties:
+The Maven Plugin for Azure Web Apps supports the following configuration properties:

 Property | Required | Description
 ---|---|---